 Early bird or night owl?

 Tyler: Early bird.
 Carpe diem and all.
 I’m going to have to wake up early when I go into the Army, so I guess it’s a good thing that morning’s my favorite time of day.

 Hades: Night owl.
 I have insomnia.
 Nightmares.
 And sleep bothers me.
 It reminds me of the deprivation tank.
 But ever since I met Elizabeth, I’ve been sleeping better.

 Liked this interview with Tyler and Hades?
-Now check out a swoony moment about him from Allison’s POV:
+Now check out a swoony moment about from the book:

 “These are pretty good, even if they’re just toast,” Hades said, sampling the crostini.
 “Try one.”